Topics The "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)" was held.

 The EU-UK Trade and Cooperation Agreement (TCA), which was signed on December 24, 2020, came into effect on May 1, 2021, and the Mutual Recognition Agreement (MRA) for GMP inspections and the establishment of a working group on medical The TCA will come into effect on May 1, 2021, and there are welcome agreements for the pharmaceutical industry, such as the Mutual Recognition Agreement (MRA) for GMP inspections and the establishment of a working group on medical products.

 During the Q&A session, he explained that continuing issues include ongoing discussions with the Association of the British Pharmaceutical Industry (ABPI).
-The letter sent by the ABPI to the UK and the EU regarding the UK's departure from the European Union (Brexit), for example, was very important to remind them of the concern that the UK and the EU will become less competitive in their global position, and that the ABPI would be grateful for their continued comments and cooperation on the ongoing issues.
+The JPMA's letter to the UK and the EU regarding the UK's departure from the European Union (Brexit), for example, was a very important reminder that there is a concern that the UK and the EU will become less competitive in terms of their global position, and that the JPMA would be grateful for continued comments and cooperation on ongoing issues.
 He also commented that he would be grateful for any input and cooperation from the pharmaceutical associations on continuing issues.

 TRIPS IP Waiver